ZhengA28/CS321-Project/Main_Project/README.txt

 1.Install Flutter framework from official website and follow download instructions 2.Install Android Studio for Windows or Xcode for Mac 3.Open new project in Android Studio/Xcode
-4.Under libs folder in Flutter project, copy and paste the folder containing dart files
+4.Copy and paste the downloaded libs folder into project file